CrossKnowledge/ck_content_provider/README.md

 -------------------------

 The metadata should be presented as an XML file.
-You'll find the XML Schema in this repository (catalog\_import.xsd)
+You'll find the XML Schema in this repository (catalog\_import.xsd) Even if the node has no value the node must be in the catalog in right order.

 ### Presentation
 ```xml